smplLemon/arc-01-my_mastermind/README.md

 Copy code firstly
 ./mastermind -c 1234 -t 15
 Gameplay: Follow the prompts to enter guesses for the secret code.
 Enter 4 unique digits for each guess.
 Outcome: The program will provide feedbeck after each guess, indicating the number of well-placed and misplaced pieces.
-If the secret code is guessed correctly within the specified number of rounds, the game ends with a congratulatory message.
+If the secret code is guessed correctly within the specified number of rounds, the game ends with a congratz! you did it! message.

 ## Installation
 No installation is required.
-Simply compile the provided C code using a C compiler, and the executable will be generated for execution.
-Ensure that the necessary C standard libraries are available in your environment for compilation.
+Simply compile the provided C code using a C compiler, for example in VsCode, and the executable will be generated for execution.
+Ensure that the necessary C standard libraries are available in your workspace for compilation.